 Vice President: Sarah Burtscher

-Girls are encouraged to join the Association to retain a connection with the school upon leaving.
+Upon leaving Selwyn House, girls are encouraged to retain a connection with the school by joining the Association.

 Friends of the Committee is a group which is happy to be contacted to support the committee in their endeavours.
-This committee includes Lucy Gould, Lucy Thompson, Anna Wilkes, Katharine Tapley, Julia MacFarlane, Fiona Ensor and Angela Luhrs.
+This committee includes Lucy Gould, Lucy Thompson, Anna Wilkes, Julia MacFarlane, Fiona Ensor, Olivia Pride and Angela Luhrs.